-- 7 nts Maribago Bluewater Beach Resort, Cebu - Deluxe room - Breakfast
+- 5 nights Maribago Bluewater Beach Resort, Cebu - Breakfast

 Whether you're looking to do nothing at all or enjoy a resort with plenty of activities, this great value rustic-style hotel won't disappoint.
 The lovely lagoon-style pools simply invite relaxation.

 Flights with Singapore Airlines from Heathrow or Manchester.
 Travel 4th May and various dates between April and May 2020.

 Prices are per person based on 2 adults sharing (unless stated otherwise).
 Subject to availability, terms and conditions apply.

 An effortlessly sophisticated city, Singapore has a dizzying assortment of attractions packed into its characterful districts.
 Whether you’re looking to explore the history, tour iconic landmarks, shop round the clock or dive into the city’s famous cuisine, you’ll find a new experience waiting around every corner.

 Check-out popular Chinatown, a haven for foodies, shoppers and history buffs; delve into Little India with its rainbow painted houses and Hindu temples; spend some time in hip Tiong Bahru; admire the colourful shophouses and traditional food stalls in Joo Chiat; or visit the Civic District for museums and memorials then pop into Raffles Hotel for a Singapore Sling.